Tax planning strategies in india according to income tax act 1961

 10. Use of Tax-Free Income Sources

-- Long-term gains on equity (up to ₹1 lakh annually)
+- LTCG on equity up to ₹1 lakh per year is tax-free

 Conclusion